Wayfiding/Wayfiding/README.md

 <p float="left">
  <img align="right" src="https://cdn.donmai.us/sample/be/d1/__lucca_ashtear_and_robo_chrono_trigger_drawn_by_hosodayo__sample-bed1d8c32591d5edd5dee39be2da27e7.jpg" width="350" height="300" />
  <ul>
- <li>I'm a sysadmin with knowledge of Linux OS,Windows OS, network devices like: switches,routers and radios. </li>
+ <li>I'm a Network Enginner and  SysAdmin with knowledge of Linux OS,Windows OS, network devices like: switches,routers and radios. </li>

  <li> I can also work as Front-end and Back-end Developer, which I have knowledge of React Library as Front-End and Flask as Back-End.  </li>